Melonn raises $20 million in his plan to create shortcuts for SMEs that sell online

 “We started with a pilot in Bogotá, In the course of the year we grew about 60 times and we also opened warehouses in Mexico City, Medellín and Cali”, pointed out in an interview with Forbes its co-founder and CEO Andrés Gómez.
 “There are more than 300 brands that operate with us.”

-This was convincing to raise $20 million in a Series A investment round, which was led by QED Investors, with participation from Global Founders Capital and previous investors such as NFX, Pear and Wollef funds, bringing the total to $24 million. total raised since its early days.
+This was convincing to raise $20 million in a Series A investment round, which was led by QED Investors, with the participation of Global Founders Capital and previous investors such as NFX, Pear and Wollef funds, bringing the total to $24 million. total raised since its early days.

 This Series A included in a row angel investors who entered in a personal capacity such as Hans Tung, managing partner of GGV, who for several years has been at the top of the Forbes ‘Midas List’; Antonia Rojas, partner of Allvp; Brian Requarth, founder of Viva Real and Latitude; Sujay Tyle and Felipe Delgado, founders of Merama; Jerónimo and Tomás Uribe, co-founders of La Haus; Sebastián Kreis, founder of Xepelin and Juan Zuero, founder of Foodology.